 - Not recommended for beginners.

-- RAW is only recommended if you will be doing post-processing.
+- RAW is only recommended if you are doing post-processing.

 - JPEG Image